Hub gear: History

 By 1987, Sturmey-Archer made only 3- and 5-speed hubs, and Fichtel & Sachs and Shimano made only 2- and 3-speed hubs.
 In that year, the first book (apart from service manuals) for some 80 years dealing solely with epicyclic bicycle gears was published.
 Since then, there has been a slow but steady increase in interest in hub gears, reflected in the wider range of products now available.

 In 1995, Sachs introduced the Elan, the first hub gear with 12 speeds, and an overall range of 339%.
 Three years later, Rohloff came out with the Speedhub 500/14, a gear hub with 14 speeds and a range of 526%, comparable to that of a 27 speed derailleur gear system, and also sufficiently robust and lightweight for mountain biking.
 In 2007, NuVinci started manufacturing continuously variable transmission ("stepless") ∞-speed hubs for commuter bicycles, with an increasing range of about 380% (2016).

 As of 2008, Sturmey-Archer makes 3-, 5- and 8-speed hubs, SRAM (successor to Fichtel & Sachs) make 3-, 5-, 7- and 9-speeds and Shimano make 3-, 7- and 8-speeds.
 In February 2010, Shimano announced the introduction of the Shimano Alfine 700, an 11-speed model.

 Though most hub gear systems use one rear sprocket, SRAM's Dual Drive system combines an epicyclic hub with a multi-speed rear derailleur system to provide a wide-ranging drivetrain concentrated at the rear wheel.
-In 2010, Canyon introduced the 1442, a hybrid hub which uses a similar epicyclical/derailleur combination.
+In 2010, Canyon presented the 1.442-concept, a hybrid hub which uses a similar epicyclical/derailleur combination.

 Brompton Bicycle have their own design, with a two-speed derailleur coupled to a special three-speed wide-ratio Sturmey-Archer hub, the "BWR" (Brompton Wide Ratio).
 The system is useful for folding bicycles (where a multiple front chainset could foul the bike's folding mechanism), in recumbent bicycles, and cargo bikes (where small wheels and/or increased weight require a wider range of gears with smaller steps).
 Hub gears have in the past also been used on motorcycles, although this is now rare.